palletops/ns-reload/README.md

   namespaces should be loaded.
 Defaults to false.
 Requires editor integration for automated reloading to function.

+`:pre-reload-hook`
+: a symbol for a function to be called before dependent namespaces are reloaded.
+Can be used to automatically stop components, etc.

+`:post-reload-hook`
+: a symbol for a function to be called after dependent namespaces are reloaded.
+Can be used to restart components, etc.

 Filters are specified with keyword and value.
 Valid filters are:

 `:constantly`